jamesboot/CVR-VGB-2025/my_notes.md

  - Maximum likelihood - more regiorous and stats based, compute probability of the observed data (sites in alignment) assuming it has evolved under a particular evolutionary tree, maximum likelihood tree is the tree with the highest probability of explaining the tree
  - Distance matrix is another method - just calculate the number of differences and use these as differences - numeric matrix and then plot
    - Substituion models are a way of doing distance matrices - many types of models, simpler the better, don't overfit with a super complicated model - Jukes-Cantor, Kimura 2, General Reversible - many tools will decide this for you
  - Bootstrapping - characters and resampled with replacement to create replicate data sets, each bootstrap is analysed, agreement is searched for between trees to create a consensus tree - you can show support values on the tree - really powerful
- -
+ - iqtree2 looks really good.
+Takes PHYLIP or FASTA or CLUSTAL files - lots of options - conda install

+### Questions

+1. Data should be homologous if you have very different unrelated virus' you shouldn't analyse them!
+BLAST give you an idea of this before going in.
+Equally highly homolgous is not informative.
+2. Changing the analysis methods doesn't change the outputs very much, robust data and experiments lead to robusy findings which can be reproduced using different methods.
+3. Maximum likelihood is discrete - looking at specific sites in alignment.
+Distance method uses all data to create a numeric matrix.
+ML more popular.
+4. PhyML - tree search is quite cheap, not indepth, this makes it quick.
+RAxML and iqtree are much more sophisticated, more principled.
+Look up Heuristics!
+5. Substition model matters because you are trying to reflect the type of changes you get accurately.
+Different substition models model the changes differently. iqtree will assign the model and do the tree for you, you don't need to decide the model.
+6. Specific to the analysis, don't worry.
+7. Bootstrapping is resampling the analysis, samples the alignment, and repeats the analysis.
+Takes the consensus result.
+8. Why should be concerned about recombination - means that you have virus with sequences from different evolutionary background - software assumes a common evolutionary background.
+GAURD is a really good software for getting around this.